lokama/cloudstack-scripts/README.md

 ## Overview

-Helpful cloudstack script(s) to show what's going on with your resources on cloudsatck.
+Helpful cloudstack script(s) to show what's going on with your resources on cloudstack.

 ## Features